AdamIsrael/adamisrael.com/content/post/nested-lxd-on-xenial.md

----
-author: Adam
-categories:
-- Technical
-date: 2017-05-30T14:59:56-04:00
++++
+author = "Adam"
+categories = ["Technical"]
+date = "2017-05-30T14:59:56-04:00"
-hidden: false
+hidden = false
-tags:
-- ubuntu
-- lxd
-- xenial
-title: Nested LXD on Ubuntu 16.04.2 (Xenial)
+tags = ["ubuntu", "lxd", "xenial"] title = "Nested LXD on Ubuntu 16.04.2 (Xenial)"

----
++++

 *Edit -- 1 Jun 2017*: The issue is a problematic patch that caused a breakage between 2.0.9 and 2.13.
 LXD 2.0.10 is currently in the SRU review queue, and once it lands in xenial-updates the problem should go away.

 tl;dr: Nested LXD containers on Ubuntu 16.04.2 (Xenial) will break if you're running LXD 2.12+ on the host machine, because the Xenial cloud image ships with LXD 2.0.9 and a version conflict between host and container causes nesting to fail.

 Sometime in the last couple of months, [nested lxd containers on Ubuntu 16.04 broke](https://github.com/lxc/lxd/issues/3172).
 A [fix](https://github.com/lxc/lxd/pull/3194) landed a week later.
 Unfortunately, the patch hasn't been applied to the version of lxd (2.0.9-0ubuntu1~16.04.2) in xenial-updates, so a new privileged container, by default, won't be able to launch nested containers.

 ```bash
 $ lxc launch ubuntu:16.04 lxd-test -c security.privileged=true -c security.nesting=true